IB Chemistry: A Complete Guide (2025)

 Is IB Chemistry hard?

-IB Chemistry is considered one of the most challenging courses in the IB programme, with a reputation for being a difficult subject to master.
-According to the IBO, Chemistry is consistently one of the most difficult subjects for IB students, with an average score of 4.87 out of 7 in 2020.
-In the same year, the pass rate for IB Chemistry was 80.8%, with only 12.7% of students achieving the highest grade of 7 , much lower than many other science subjects.
+IB Chemistry is considered one of the Hardest IB Subjects in the IB programme, with a reputation for being a difficult subject to master.
+In the May 2024 session, Chemistry has an average score of 4.45 out of 7, putting it in the ranks of one of the most difficult subjects for IB students.
+In the same year, the pass rate for IB Chemistry was 69.05%, with only 11.2% of students achieving the highest grade of 7, similar to IB Biology.

 "IB Chemistry is a challenging subject because it requires students to understand and apply a wide range of complex concepts.
 Students need to develop critical thinking skills to understand the subject matter fully, and the course is mathematically demanding, requiring students to manipulate equations and solve problems."